- Estate tax calculation

 |2000 and prior||$10,000||$20,000|

-- For each recipient and year where you exceeded these limit, calculate the excess.
+- For each recipient and year where you exceeded these limits, calculate the excess.
+Excess is determined per recipient, not the total of gifts to all recipients.

 - The total excesses from the previous step is your 'Used gift exemption.'